Gigaspaces/xap-docs/site/content/xap/12.2/insightedge/insightedge_introduction.markdown

 ## Overview

-The unified InsightEdge solution, implemented via industry-standard REST APIs, is an open-source, in-memory insight platform that supports fast-data analytics, artificial intelligence and real-time applications.
+The unified InsightEdge solution, a combination of the XAP in-memory data grid and an open-source analytics ecosystem, is an open-source, in-memory insight platform that supports fast-data analytics, artificial intelligence and real-time applications.
 Customers can use this platform to develop their own systems that provide instant data-driven insights with time-to-analytics at a sub-second scale, and the ability to hyperscale analytics from SQL, streaming to machine learning via Apache Spark.

 The InsightEdge Platform provides extreme performance with ultra-low latency, high-throughput transactions and stream processing, due to the co-location of applications and analytics.
 All of this functionality is available in a cloud-native, infrastructure-agnostic deployment for hybrid cloud and on-premises environments.